 Also, be picky when you choose soaps, because some have harsh chemicals.
 Look for products that don’t use the word “soap” but instead say “mild cleansing bars” or “lipid-free cleansers.”
 These are gentler on sensitive skin.

 Before you suds up, take off your rings -- they can trap irritants next to your skin.
-Rinse your hands with lukewarm water, then pat them dry before you put your rings back on.
+Rinse your hands with lukewarm water, then pat them dry and moisturize before you put your rings back on.

 Love the Gloves -- for a Little While